Roger Peters Copyright © 2005

 consider the poems and plays that were deliberately written to articulate

-Shakespeare’s current state of philosophic understanding.
+Shakespeare’s nature-based philosophic understanding.
 Venus and Adonis,

 Lucrece, Love’s Labour’s Lost, and The Phoenix and the Turtle and Measure for